kumpelblase2/nmsmapper/README.md

 ## TODO

-- [ ] If multiple methods with same name, try to get the one with the same params
 - [ ] Generated class should extend the NMS class
 - [ ] Create static methods to get the mapped class from an existing NMS instance